Sour Cream Drop Cookies

 sour cream cookies topped with frosting and gold star sprinkles on a wire rack.

-I’ve dated this old fashioned recipe back to at least the 1960s (and it may have been around before that).
+I’ve dated this old fashioned recipe back to at least the 1960s.
 The cookie itself is soft and fluffy, with the tiniest bit of tang from the sour cream.
 The sour cream offsets the sugar in the cookie and the buttercream frosting so nicely, making a truly irresistible cookie.

 sour cream cookies covered in red and green sprinkles on a wire rack.

-I’m adding these cookies to my Christmas baking list this year, where Grandma’s Rum Balls and Grandma’s Soft and Chewy Snickerdoodles reside!
+I’m adding these cookies to my Christmas baking list this year, along with Grandma’s Rum Balls and Chocolate Drop Cookies!

 Jump to: